folkzb/magalu/script-qa/cli-doc/kubernetes/cluster/create/help.md

 - Please specify the Kubernetes version using the standard "vX.Y.Z" format.
 - (one of "v1.26.12" or "v1.28.5") (default "v1.28.5")
 - -v, --version                       version for create
+- --zone string                   Identifier of the zone where the Kubernetes cluster will be located.

 ## Flags:
 ```bash